*This post may contain affiliate links. Please see my disclosure for more details!*

-- Add in the plain flour, cocoa powder, baking powder, bicarbonate of soda, and salt and beat till a cookie dough is formed!
+- Add in the plain flour, cocoa powder, baking powder, bicarbonate of soda, and salt and beat until a cookie dough is formed!

-- Add in your white chocolate chips and beat till they're distributed well!
+- Add in your white chocolate chips and beat until they're distributed well!

 - Weigh your cookies out into eight cookie dough balls - they're about 115-120g each!
 If you don't want them as big, feel free to make them smaller.